reaktor/tips-for-ppl-who-want-to-learn/README.md

 Huge thanks to all Reaktorians who offered their help!

+Btw.
+If you want to know everything about [Reaktor](https://www.reaktor.com/) and can read Finnish, check out our [AmA](https://www.reddit.com/r/Suomi/comments/cp8tl4/moi_me_ollaan_reaktor_ama/) thread on Reddit.

 #### How to contribute

 This document is meant to never be complete.
 That's why we need your input!
 If there's anything that you'd always wanted to know but have hesitated to ask, this is the place to get an answer.
 You can post [an issue](https://github.com/reaktor/tips-for-ppl-who-want-to-learn/issues) detailing what it is that's on your mind and we'll try and get it answered.